- Ph.D. Environmental Science, Policy & Management, University of California, Berkeley, 2007

 - B.A.
 Art, University of Texas at Austin, 1999

 As a freshwater ecologist, I study the life history of benthic macroinvertebrates.
 The life history characteristics (e.g., life cycle timing, feeding, reproductive strategies, etc.) of freshwater invertebrates are closely linked with habitat.
-Using natural history museum collections and field-studies of caddisflies, I work to characterize life history variation on very small spatial scales, but also across large latitudinal gradients.
-I’m especially interested in how the timing of life cycle stages can vary across these scales.
-I also test models of benthic macroinvertebrate community structure using life history traits in spatially large datasets.
+Using natural history museum collections and field-studies of caddisflies, I work to characterize life history variation on very small spatial scales.
+I’m especially interested in how the timing of life cycle stages can vary between populations I also test models of benthic macroinvertebrate community structure using life history traits in spatially large datasets.

 Most of my work is on caddisflies (Trichoptera), a group of insects closely-related to moths and butterflies, that spend most of their life cycle in an aquatic larval stage that builds a case or retreat.
-I study life history, taxonomy, systematics, and species distributions of western caddisflies.
 My projects also include a database document the biodiversity of caddisflies in California streams to help broaden our understanding of species diversity and changes in distributions over the past 100 years.
 I'm am a curator of the Trichoptera Literature Database, a bibliography of 14,000 references on Trichoptera and the Trichoptera Library.